 |Credit Type and Duration||25%|

-The Credit Utilization Ratio (CUR), is the amount used by the borrower out of the total credit amount provided by the bank.
-Borrowers are advised not to spend more than 30% of their total credit amount.
-If a borrower continues to spend more than the recommended limit, it will have a negative impact on his or her credit score.
-This is because spending too much on your credit card demonstrates that you rely heavily on it, displaying your dependence on credit.
+The Credit Utilization Ratio (CUR) refers to the percentage of the total credit amount used by the borrower.
+Ideally, borrowers should not spend more than 30% of their total credit amount.
+If a borrower spends beyond this recommended limit, it negatively impacts their credit score, indicating that they rely heavily on credit and have a high dependence on it.

-The proper balance of secured and unsecured loans aids in credit score improvement.
-Secured loans require the borrower to pledge a security in exchange for the loan amount, whereas unsecured loans do not.
-Having a healthy mix of both types of loans demonstrates a person’s experience in handling various types of accounts.
-A long credit history with no payment defaults also qualifies one for additional loans.
+Having a healthy mix of secured and unsecured loans demonstrates that a person has experience in handling different types of accounts.
+Secured loans require a security pledge in exchange for the loan amount, while unsecured loans do not.
+A long credit history with no payment defaults also makes one eligible for additional loans.

 What are the Types of Loans Impacting CIBIL Score?

-Both loans have an impact on a person’s credit score based on their credit history.
-Having a good credit score and a healthy financial history raises the CIBIL Score, which aids in loan and credit card approvals.
+Both secured and unsecured loans have an impact on a borrower’s credit score based on their payment history and other factors.
+Having a good credit score and a strong financial history can increase the CIBIL Score, making it easier to obtain loan and credit card approvals.